 There are also psychological treatment models that are specific to particular difficulties, for example;

 Schema Therapy is a model of psychotherapy that stems from cognitive behaviour therapy (CBT), designed initially for those who did not respond to classical CBT.
 An integration of insights, methods and techniques derived from a range of approaches such as Attachment Theory, CBT, Gestalt and Psychoanalytic Object Relations, the intensive focus of schema therapy is on more complex, lifelong behavioural and interpersonal patterns.
+I am currently in the process of accreditation as a specialist schema therapist.

 Trauma-Focused Psychotherapy is offered to those who might be struggling with the impact of a traumatic event.
 I was fortunate to train and work within a specialist NHS trauma service, therefore privileged to gain experience working specifically with post traumatic reactions such as post traumatic stress disorder (PTSD) and complex trauma reactions (where there have been multiple traumatic experiences over a longer period of time).
 EMDR can also be incorporated within trauma-focused treatment.